| |

 Kahekili Highway vs Road to Hana – which is better?

-But if you already had the opportunity to drive the Road to Hana and were tired of that route, it was exhausting for you, to give up the Kahekili Highway.
-It will be much worse, and more tension and stress will be.
+But if you already had the opportunity to drive the Road to Hana and were tired of that route, giving up the Kahekili Highway would be exhausting.
+It would be much worse, and there would be more tension and stress.

 Route 340 is a road for adventurous types who like high adrenaline levels.
 We strongly advise against driving Kahekili Highway with children and people with sensitive stomachs or travel sicknesses.
 If you are less experienced in driving on mountain serpentines, we also suggest you give up this route.
 Also, there are fewer stopovers here than on the Road to Hana.